The Fulham Boys School

 Although it is a Church of England school, 50% of the places are offered to boys of all faiths and none.

 Admission

 Up to eight boys may be admitted on the basis of their sporting aptitude.

+In Media

+The Fulham Boys School's students, staff, and alumni have been consistently featured in the YouTube channel Korean Englishman showing them try various Korean cuisines such as school lunches, and eventually having a series where students were taken on a school trip to South Korea.